fruzsinabodnar/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my page

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about projects I have been working on, and show you my skills in data analytics.